dotmpe/jenkins-templated-builds/ReadMe.rst

 :Description:
   JJB Templates for Jenkins
 :Abstract:
   YAML's minimalism makes it very interesting for concise, generic metadata.
-In this particular case, to define the recipe and parameters associated with continious integration of software |---| the contents of GIT repositories in specific.
+In this particular case, to define the recipe and parameters associated with continuous integration of software |---| the contents of GIT repositories in specific.

-  Presented here in this ReadMe is an short evaluation of Jenkins Job Builder [JJB] and Jenkins as a CI backend, followed by an overview of some initial work contained within this project.
+  Presented here in this ReadMe is an short evaluation of Jenkins Job Builder [JJB] and Jenkins as a CI backend, followed by an overview of some shell and python script tooling.

 :Build status: